NDIS plans and changes in your circumstances

 After you tell the NDIA about changes in your circumstances: what happens next

-There are two things that could happen after a change in your child’s needs or family’s circumstances:
+There are 2 things that could happen after a change in your child’s needs or family’s circumstances:

 - The NDIA will say that your child’s plan needs to be reviewed.
 You can keep using your child’s existing plan while the plan is being reviewed.